Launching a Podcast

 Once you have installed a podcast listening app to your mobile device, simply search the app for interesting podcasts.
 You can listen to any episode you like.
 If you enjoy the podcast and want to be notified about future episodes, use the subscribe button.

-Can you listen to podcasts offline?
+Can you Listen to Podcasts Offline?

+Absolutely!
 Most podcast apps allow you to download episodes in advance so that you can listen to them without an internet connection.
 That said, you have to remember to download an episode before you disconnect.
 Otherwise, it won’t be available to listen offline.

 Here’s an example of a download button on our podcast episode in the Spotify app.